 There’s no funding nationally to support fuel poverty advice.
 This means people across the UK face a postcode lottery when they need support.
 It also means CSE is continually searching for funding to keep our service going.

-Here are some stories from a sample of calls to our advice line in February 2022 (names have been changed)
+Stories from a sample of calls to our advice line in February 2022

 The names in the stories have been changed.

 Emma was in £1800 debt with her energy supplier.
 She’s received letters from the supplier which she’s found upsetting, she’s also had the bailiffs visit her home in relation to other debts.
 She was severely distressed and feeling suicidal.
 Our advisor organised a conference call with the supplier to get authority on the account.
 Following numerous calls, we have negotiated agreement with the supplier for the payments to be taken direct from her benefits as the client would prefer this.
 We have made a foodbank referral and also been liaising with social services about wider issues.